GoMatrixHosting/create-awx-system/docs/Installation.md

 Installation is broken up into 7 stages:

 1) Optionally, create a backup server.
 You should be able to access root using a IP that the AWX server can reach and the 'client_private_ssh_key', it should also contain a depriviledged user 'backup_server_user' and backup location 'backup_server_location'.
-Collect its SSH fingerprint and save it to 'backup_server_ssh_fingerprint', to collect it run:
+Collect its SSH fingerprint and save it to 'backup_server_ssh_fingerprint', to collect it run this command:

 $ ssh-keyscan -t ed25519 {{ backup_server_ip }} 2>/dev/null
-{{ backup_server_ip }} ssh-ed25519 AAAAC3NzaC1lZDI1NTE5AAAAIOdNgn7zqlpWIsiTV91QLEtRnXH18uMC27zVJYHsql/D
+255.150.40.99 ssh-ed25519 AAAAC3NzaC1lZDI1NTE5AAAAIOdNgn7zqlpWIsiTV91QLEtRnXH18uMC27zVJYHsql/D

 2) Pre-setup, setup before the awx playbook is run, installs Docker and sets up TLS proxy for AWX, optionally website hooks and grafana are also setup.